 First, because of the limited space in my new studio, I will be unable to have any sittings there – it will be impossible to maintain anything close to social distancing.
 As a lot of people prefer to be portrayed in their own home, I am quite happy to travel to the client’s home to make preparatory drawings and to take reference photos, as long as there is enough space to allow me to do my work at a distance of 2m from the sitter.
 As it’s not feasible for me to relocate my studio, I will attempt to limit sittings to a couple of visits, and will complete the painting in my studio, using the sketches and photos.

 I will be writing a post in the coming weeks, to describe the process of commissioning an artwork.
 I realise that some people are put off approaching an artist because of a lack of clarity regarding prices, and also what is required of the sitter.
 I hope to redress this.

+I recently had a callout for volunteers to pose for portraits.
+These are some images from the sitting I arranged with the first volunteer.
+I think they give a good idea of how I set about making a portrait.
 I start with initial drawings, and once I’m happy with the pose and lighting, I commence with the painting.
 This painting is still in its early stages, but I’ll be able to finish it now using reference photos I took in the sitting.

 This is an ongoing project, and I’m always on the lookout for volunteers.
 If you can get to my studio in London SE12 and can spare a few hours to pose, please do get in touch.